-As with the Suzuki GSX-S1000, this Suzuki GSX-S750 2018 inherits its heart and soul from Suzuki’s MotoGP race experience and the 30-year heritage of the Suzuki GSX-R750.
-With boosted engine power and a suite of rider-assist features, this restyled Suzuki GSX-S750 2018 is ready to capture hearts and turn heads as the new leader in its class.
+As with the Suzuki GSX-S1000, this Suzuki GSX-S750 2019 inherits its heart and soul from Suzuki’s MotoGP race experience and the 30-year heritage of the Suzuki GSX-R750.
+With strong, torque-rich engine power and a suite of rider-assist features, this Suzuki GSX-S750 2019 is ready to capture hearts and turn heads as the performance value leader in its class.

-This is the perfect sportbike response to the craving of today’s discriminating riders, this Suzuki GSX-S750 2018 looks better and outperforms its popular predecessor – and other entries in the class.
+This is the perfect sportbike response to the craving of today’s discriminating riders, as the Suzuki GSX-S750 2019 looks great and outperforms other entries in the class.
 It is nimble, comfortable, and an exhilarating, fun ride that retains Suzuki’s heritage of quality and reliability.

-New fuel-injected, 749cc, 4-cylinder engine uses GSX-R architecture to deliver a torque-rich sportbike experience.
+New fuel injected, 749cc, four-cylinder engine uses GSX-R architecture to deliver a torque-rich sportbike experience.

 The unique chassis integrates the best qualities of a tubular streetbike frame and a twin-spar sportbike frame, and is fitted with KYB suspension to provide precise handling.

-The new front Nissin Monobloc brake calipers and twin, wave style brake rotors supply strong and consistent braking performance.
+The front Nissin Monobloc, four-piston brake calipers and twin, wave-style brake rotors bring strong and consistent braking performance.

-Potent 749cc 4-cylinder fuel-injected engine uses 2005 Suzuki GSX-R750 architecture so the power delivery is an excellent bled of strong low-end and a muscular top end.
+Potent 749cc four-cylinder fuel injected engine uses 2005 Suzuki GSX-R750 architecture, so the power delivery is an excellent blend of strong low end and a muscular top end.

-Ventilation holes are added to the bottom side of each cylinder in the Suzuki GSX-S750’s crankcase.
+Ventilation holes are machined into the bottom side of each cylinder in the Suzuki GSX-S750 crankcase.
 The holes reduce pumping loss to help produce power and gain fuel economy.

 Camshafts tuned specifically for the Suzuki GSX-S750 deliver a dynamic wave of smooth torque and strong acceleration.